William DeGrado

-William (Bill) DeGrado (born 1955) is a professor at the University of California, San Francisco, where he is the Toby Herfindal Presidential Professor of Entrepreneurship and Innovation in the Department of Pharmaceutical Chemistry.
+William DeGrado (born 12 September 1955) is a professor at the University of California, San Francisco, where he is the Toby Herfindal Presidential Professor of Entrepreneurship and Innovation in the Department of Pharmaceutical Chemistry.
 As an early pioneer of protein design, he coined the term de novo protein design.
 He is also active in discovery of small molecule drugs for a variety of human diseases.
 He is a member of the U.S. National Academy of Sciences (1999), American Academy of Arts & Sciences (1997) and National Academy of Inventors.
 He also is a scientific cofounder of Pliant therapeutics.

-Early life & Education
+Early life and education

 Following high school graduation, DeGrado worked in a coat rack factory, an experience that motivated him to further his education.
 He attended colleges in the Chicago suburbs, while running a lawn-mowing service.
-About this time, his father, Jim DeGrado, designed the highly successful Red Solo Cup, while working as a commercial artist at Solo.
-In appreciation, Solo Cup offered DeGrado, a scholarship for the final two years of college, which DeGrado completed at Kalamazoo College.

 DeGrado received his B.A. in chemistry from Kalamazoo College (1978) and a doctorate in organic chemistry from the University of Chicago (1981).

-Industrial & Academic Career
+Industrial and academic career

-After receiving his PhD in organic chemistry from the University of Chicago (1981), DeGrado began work at DuPont as a research chemist, eventually becoming a senior director for small molecule therapeutics in DuPont Merck's Medicinal Chemistry Department.
-In 1995 he moved to the University of Pennsylvania, where he was a professor in the Biochemistry and Biophysics Department as well as an adjunct professor in the Department of Chemistry.
+After receiving his PhD in organic chemistry from the University of Chicago (1981) under the direction of Emil T. Kaiser, DeGrado began work at DuPont as a research chemist, eventually becoming a senior director for small molecule therapeutics in DuPont Merck's medicinal chemistry department.
+In 1995 he moved to the University of Pennsylvania, where he was a professor in the biochemistry and biophysics department as well as an adjunct professor in the department of chemistry.
 Since 2011 he has been at the University of California, San Francisco School of Pharmacy, where he is the Toby Herfindal Presidential Professor of Entrepreneurship and Innovation.
 He is also a member of the Cardiovascular Research Institute and an adjunct member of the Institute for Neurodegenerative Diseases at UCSF.